aaronbieber/coaching-blog/content/posts/interview-like-you-re-already-hired/index.md

 image_attribution: Midjourney AI
 ---

-I've been doing some technical interviews lately at `$DAYJOB`, and a few of those experiences inspired me to write down some thoughts about mistakes I've seen and what I think you can do to be a great technical candidate.
-My interviews are for individual contributor roles, but a lot of this advice applies to any technical role, whether that's a hybrid "tech lead" type of position, engineering manager, or even a technical product manager.
+I've been doing some technical interviews lately at `$DAYJOB`, which has been fun and interesting to get back into.
+I used to interview engineers and managers all the time at previous jobs; I've probably interviewed hundreds of people by now.
+Meeting candidates and working through little challenges together can be a nice way to break up the day.

+But honestly I was shocked by how badly some of these recent interviews went.

 <!--more-->
 {{< dots >}}

-In complete honesty, I'm shocked at how badly some of my interviews went.
-I don't think this is because we did a poor job screening candidates, or even that the candidates themselves were *incapable* of meeting the requirements of the role.
-That said, many of these folks categorically failed to demonstrate their abilities and were passed over as a result.
+I don't think these interviews went south because we did a poor job screening candidates, or even that the candidates themselves were incapable of meeting the requirements of the role.
+They just categorically failed to demonstrate their abilities, which for me is the basis of a no-hire conclusion.

-Hopefully what I share here can help you to avoid that outcome for yourself!
+To avoid those pitfalls and show up as an impressive technical candidate, here is some advice you didn't ask for.

 ## Prepare!